Aecasorg/TrialExercisesApp/README.md

 - Make only the star button in the MainView tappable and not the whole cell as it is currently.
 - Make sure you can only have one unique favourite player in the db.
 Currently you can add multiple entries of the same player.
 - I would clean up the UI.

+The choice of using Core Data was for speed and simplicity, and how well it works with SwiftUI.
+I also looked at Realm and even GRDB.
+They would probably have worked better with a MVVM pattern and testability in mind.